Presidential Fitness Test: Physical health impacts

 While the stated goal of the Presidential Fitness Test was focused on bettering the health of America's youth, some critiques of the test have brought to light the misalignment between the promises and the results.
 Specifically, the Presidential Youth Fitness Program focused its energy on shifting ideas away from the measurements of athletic performance and turning toward health-related fitness.
 The Fitness Test was designed to capture the best performance at core strength, aerobic capacity, upper-body strength, speed and agility, and flexibility.
 However, the program did not provide physical education teachers with the structure to improve the performance of the children in their classes.
 The shift toward the Fitness Program is an attempt to capture the health-related fitness level of children, providing educators with the ability to improve specific areas of health.

-Mental health impacts
+Mental health and body image

-The Presidential Fitness Test and physical education have been seen as the solution for this rise in childhood obesity because it promotes more physical activity within school.
-The hope is that it would encourage that same trend outside of school.
-However, many of those children who have gone through these gym classes, and specifically the Presidential Fitness Test, have provided a different perspective on the role and effectiveness of these efforts.
-A student who was interviewed for a study on fatphobia in physical education and attended school in the 70s and 80s stated that "I think [physical education] was just to let kids have healthier bodies... but I think even back then there was this fatphobic attitude.
+The Presidential Fitness Test and physical education have been seen by Trump as the solution for this rise in childhood obesity because it promotes more physical activity within school.
+However, many recall the Presidential Fitness Test as an exercise in public humiliation.
+A student who was interviewed for a study on fatphobia in physical education and attended school in the 1970s and 1980s stated that "I think [physical education] was just to let kids have healthier bodies... but I think even back then there was this fatphobic attitude.
 I think a large part of it was trying to eradicate the fatness of kids."
 The other students that were interviewed for this study came to the consensus that they "recalled feelings of alienation, dread, and disembodiment."
 They also recalled that during gym class, oftentimes they felt "humiliated, vulnerable, or incompetent".